-- 1. When you started your job, did you understand the tasks described to you in the position description? - 2.
-Please share how you received training for the position. - 3.
-What NACE Career Competencies did you develop during your time as a student employee?
-(Can we link to the NACE Competency page as reference?) - 4.
-Would you share a situation at work where you demonstrated one of those competencies?
-(Can we link to the NACE Competency page as reference?)
-What was the action that you took?
-What was the outcome of your action? - 5.
-What are your greatest learning moments? - 6.
+- 5. What are your greatest learning moments? - 6.
 What did you like the most about your position and why? - 7.
 What was the least satisfying part of your position? - 8.
 Please share about the feedback you received regarding your position.
 Did you feel it helped you improve your understanding of your skills and strengths?
 Please give examples.

-9. How has this position career? sition helped you gain a better understanding of a direction for your

-10. Have you developed a professional resume yet?

-11. Have you had the oppo ortunity to do practice interviews for career positions off campus?

-12. Have you developed a professional profile on LinkedIn and Handshake?

-13. Is there anything else we can assist you with your professio nal development?

-14. • ur supervisor any ideas on how to impore career relevant for others?
-If no -

-Sig natures:

-S tudent Signature: Date:

-I nterviewer Signature: Date:

-Τ itle:

-Ε Eligible for Hire: Yes No

-Cc: Student File

-CC.
-Student file
+9. How has this position h career? .
+How has this position helped you gain a better understanding of a direction for your career?
+10. Have you developed a p professional resume yet?
+11. Have you had the oppor rtunity to do practice interviews for career po sitions ( off campus?
+12. Have you developed a p professional profile on LinkedIn and Handsh ake?
+13. Is there anything else w ve can assist you with your professional devel opment ?
+14. Did you share with your supervisor any ideas on how to improve the position or experience to make it more career relevant for others?
+If not, would you share your ideas now?
+Signatures: Student Signature: Date: Interviewer Signature: Date: Title: Eligible for Hire: Yes No Cc: hr@uwp.edu and b oinge@uwp.edu